Why the Dominican?

 Jarred

-This will be Jarred’s second time returning to Alaska!
+This will be Jarred’s third time returning to Alaska!

 ”I went on my first mission trip to Alaska last year.
 Being there really made me see how Jesus loved people by serving them.
 I had opportunities to serve in many different ways and experience the beauty that God has made.“